This guide for wealth management professionals can help identify circumstances that may put their customers at risk.

 What is the makeup of the family?

-Are your clients’ insurance policies in sync with their estate plans?
+Are your customers’ insurance policies in sync with their estate plans?

 Many wealthy people structure their property ownership using LLC’s, LLP’s and trusts.
 Not all insurance providers enable policies to reflect these alternate structures, which can result in diminished protection or complications at claim time.